-- 1. □ Insert the wing into the wing saddle of the fuselage by sliding the dowels on the front of the wing into the holes in the former just forward of the wing saddle. - □ Insert two 3.5mm socket head screws and the 3.5mm washers through the bolt plate and the wing and then begin to screw into the blind nut in the fuselage.
+- 2. □ Insert the wing into the wing saddle of the fuselage by sliding the dowels on the front of the wing into the holes in the former just forward of the wing saddle. - Insert two 3.5mm socket head screws and the 3.5mm washers through the wing and then begin to screw into the blind nut in the fuselage.
 Screw down until the screws are touching the wing tight.

 - 1. \Box Collect the following parts:

 - (1) Stabilizer

 - (2) Elevator

 - (1) Wing/fuse assembly

-- (6) Jet hinges
+- (6) CA hinges

 - (1) Elevator joiner Wire